Coach K reaches ACC championship in his final tournament | Colleges | Journal Gazette

 Miami: The Hurricanes await their first NCAA Tournament bid since 2018.

-Duke: The Blue Devils split two games against North Carolina this season.
+Duke: The Blue Devils split two games against North Carolina this season, including last week in Coach K's home finale.
 They opened the ACC season in December by beating Virginia Tech at home.

 Share this articleShare on twitter Email story